 Pensions and Auto-Enrolment (Workplace Pensions)

 This process is called automatic enrolment.
 This is because it is automatic for staff – they do not have to do anything to be enrolled into the pension scheme.
 They can choose to opt-out.
-However, it is not automatic for a PA Employer and there are several things that the employer has to do.
+However, it is not automatic for a PA Employer and there are several things that you will have to do to set this up for your PAs.

 What criteria must a PA meet to be auto-enrolled?

-The rules say that a PA Employer must automatically enrol all staff who, on your duties start date are:
+The rules say that a PA Employer must automatically enrol all staff who on their start date are:

-• aged 22 to state pension age, and
+• aged between 22 and state pension age, and

-• are working in the UK – under a contract of employment and
+• are working under a contract of employment and

 Can a PA Employer postpone auto-enrolment?